paypal/cascade/doc/HTTP_RESOURCE.md

 works.
 If you'd rather start building immediately, please see our [getting started guide](HTTP_RESOURCE_GETTING_STARTED.md).

-## Introduction
+# Public Facing Components

-Cascade's primary building block for REST servers is a **Resource**, which abstracts a full HTTP request lifetime.
+Cascade's primary building block for REST servers is a **Resource**.
+A resource is an actor that you write to handle an incoming HTTP request.
+When you define your routes, you create a new resource actor each time the route is called.

-Resources are organized into the following logical pieces:

-* `HttpResourceActor` - similar to the Spray HTTP actor, an instance of this actor gets started for each request.
-This actor runs a state machine for the HTTP request it was started for.
-For example, the state machine starts with ensuring that the `Content-Type` header represents an acceptable and supported content type.
-It then moves to parsing the request, and so on.
+There are a few other pieces of a Cascade HTTP server that work with resources.
+They're listed below.

-* `AbstractResourceActor` - extends `HttpResourceActor` and provides convenience methods for you to write your resource actor.
-When you write your resource, you extend this class.
+* `AbstractResourceActor` - this is an Akka `Actor` that you extend when you write your resource.
-* `ResourceDriver` - an object that contains a `serve` function that sets up an `AbstractResourceActor` and tells it to start processing a request. `serve` itself returns a function which can be immediately be passed to `spray-routing`'s `complete` function.
+* `ResourceDriver` - this is an `object` that contains a `serve` function intended to be called inside a route to create the resource actor, run the HTTP state machine (mentioned above), and complete the response. `serve` itself returns a function that is compatible with `spray-routing`'s `complete` function.
+* `SprayActor` - this is an actor that starts a Spray HTTP server.
+It registers your routes, adds some of its own utility routes (e.g. `/stats` and `/status`) and sets up some configuration parameters (e.g. the Spray backlog).
+Use this actor to start up your server.

+# Internals

+The remainder of this document describes the internals HTTP components of Cascade.

+## HttpResourceActor

+This is an internal Akka `Actor` that runs a request through a state machine for part of an HTTP request lifecycle.

+For example, the state machine ensures that the `Content-Type` header on the request is acceptable and supported before it moves on to parsing the request.
+`AbstractResourceActor` extends `HttpResourceActor`, so your resource also extends `HttpResourceActor` transitively.

+## ResourceService
+This is an internal `trait` that `SprayActor` (see above) mixes in.
-* `ResourceService` - a trait that you mixin to your route definitions. mixing in this trait automatically provides you with a `/status` and `/stats` endpoint.
+`ResourceService` automatically adds a `/status` and `/stats` endpoint to all `SprayActor`-based servers.

-See below for more details.
+See below for details on the two endpoints

-# ResourceService
-`ResourceService` automatically adds two routes to your defined routes:

-- `/status`
-- `/stats`

-## Status
+### Status
 `/status` returns current build information for the project.
 This includes the service name, dependencies, and Git branch and commit information.
 In order to get this information, make a `GET` request to `/status` with a